isaiah1112/iblox/README.md

 This will ensure that all the requirements are met.

+### Development Installation

+If you are wanting to work on development of iblox perform the following:

+> pip install -U -r requirements.txt

+To ensure all development requirements are met.
+This will allow you to build the Sphinx Documentation!

 ## Documentation

 Documentation for the iblox module can be found at [JA Computing](http://pydoc.jacomputing.net/infoblox/)

+### Building Docs

+If you have installed the requirements for iblox you can build its Sphinx Documentation simply by:

+> cd docs;
+> make html

+Then simply open **docs/build/html/index.html** in your browser.

 ## Contributing